yeozhenhao/GS_proceduralskills_bot/README.md

 ## About this project
-- This bot was hosted on Heroku server and connected to a PostgreSQL database to save the data for each user after the bot goes to sleep on Heroku
+- This bot was hosted on Heroku server and connected to a PostgreSQL database to save the data for each user after the bot goes to sleep on Heroku server after 30 minutes of inactivity
 ####
 - coded SQL language to enable updating of the user data on PostgreSQL database\
 ![](botPics/sampleSQL.png)\